Murder of Marie Wilks: Aftermath

 Police reinvestigations of the Wilks murder have not uncovered any suspects other than Browning and police continue to believe Browning was responsible.
-In 1995, only one year after he was freed, Browning was arrested in a pub for possessing a knife in a public.
+In 1995, only one year after he was freed, Browning was arrested in a pub for possessing a knife in public.
 Thirteen other people in the pub were arrested simultaneously for drug offences, and drugs such as heroin and cocaine were found.
-Browning refused to accept any drugs were found.
-The knife was a butterfly knife, just like the one used in the Wilks murder, and he was convicted at court for possessing it and fined £150.
+Browning refused to accept that any drugs were found.
+The knife was a butterfly knife, similar to the one used in the Wilks's murder, and he was convicted at court for possessing it and fined £150.
 Afterwards Browning attempted to approach national newspapers to try and sell his story.

 In 1996, Browning made the news again after police issued a request for the public to help locate him so they could arrest him for allegedly threatening his estranged wife.
-The wife had dialled 999 from their home and the emergency operators reportedly heard the distinctive sound of him attacking her with a chainsaw in the background.
+The wife had dialled 999 from their home and the emergency operators reportedly heard the sound of him attacking her with a chainsaw in the background.

 In 2000, Kenny Latten, the friend of Browning and fellow bouncer who had been one of those who had reported Browning matching the E-fit in the initial investigation, attacked Browning in his home in Rhondda.
 At his subsequent trial for the attack, Latten testified, on oath, that Browning had admitted to killing Wilks the day before he was originally arrested and he said this to Browning during their fight.
 Latten also said that he then told Browning's wife of his confession.
 Despite this new evidence Browning could not be retried for the murder due to the double jeopardy laws in place at the time.
 A jury only took less than an hour to clear Latten of wounding Browning.

 In 2002, Browning was arrested again and charged with failing to stop after a car accident.
 He was also charged with failing to report the accident.